juliogomez/netdevops/pyATS.md

 Wow, that was easy!
 Think about the kind of processing and parsing you would have had to do in the past to go through the text output of all those commands.
 Now pyATS is compiling the information from all those commands and giving you a consolidated, structured view that you can easily work with.

-If you are interested in understanding what that specific task does:
+If you are interested in understanding what that specific _task_ does, you can find out with:

 ```
 In [10]: show_source(tasks.get_routing_table)